Teodor92/interview-questions/questions/DotNet.md

 ## 36. What are the different access levels?

-### Accessibility levels for members are defined by access modifiers:
+### Accessibility levels for members are defined by access modifiers

-    - `public` - access is not restricted.
+* `public` - access is not restricted.
-    - `private` - access is limited to the containing type.
+* `private` - access is limited to the containing type.
-    - `protected` - access is limited to the containing class or types derived from the containing type.
+* `protected` - access is limited to the containing class or types derived from the containing type.
-    - `internal` - access is limited to the current assembly.
+* `internal` - access is limited to the current assembly.
-    - `protected internal` - access is limited to the current assembly or types derived from the containing type.
+* `protected internal` - access is limited to the current assembly or types derived from the containing type.
-    - `private protected` - access is limited to the containing class or type derived from the containing class within the current assembly.
+* `private protected` - access is limited to the containing class or type derived from the containing class within the current assembly.

-* Access modifiers are not allowed for namespaces.

 ### Default accessibility